By Greg Thurston

 When you are mindful you will focus on the present moment.
 Being fully here.
 It allows you to attend to what’s going on right around you and inside you.
 So it simplifies things because you can just enjoy the present moment.

-You can mediate to be more mindful, and you can practice it throughout your day.
+You can meditate to be more mindful, and you can practice it throughout your day.
 Whatever you’re doing, give it all of your attention.
 Be proactive about putting down your other worries and being present in what you’re doing and who you’re with.

 To experience the ultimate feelings of inner calm and presence, I highly recommend that you follow this link…